Dendeef/SelfDrivingCar/README.md

 After you open the page you see the cars driving and a visual representation of the neural network on the right.

-To save the best nearal network you press the 💾 button.
+To save the best neural network you press the 💾 button.

 To remove and restart the neural network you press the 🗑️ button.